 Susan has performed across the U.S. and Canada as a soloist, chamber musician and with orchestras.
 Solo performances include The Jeffery Concerts in London Ontario, the Bach Around the Clock festival in New Orleans, Oberlin Conservatory's faculty guest recital series, Here, Here and Aeolian Musical Arts Association in London Ontario as well as improvised music series such as Instant Opus with Lori Goldston (of the band Nirvana), in New Orleans.

 Performances as soloist with orchestra include the National Academy Orchestra, as Susan was the winner of the NAO concerto competition in 2008, Music Box series with The Furniture Music Ensemble in New Orleans.
 Ms. Boldissar has performed in many orchestras including the Memphis Symphony Orchestra, the Arkansas Symphony Orchestra, the Louisiana Philharmonic Orchestra, and served as principal cellist of the Columbus Indiana Philharmonic during her tenure at Indiana University.
-Susan’s teachers include Eric Kim, Emilio Colón, Janos Starker, Darrett Adkins, and
+Susan’s teachers include Eric Kim, Emilio Colón, Janos Starker, Darrett Adkins, and Frances-Marie Uitti.

-director of the Homer Plessy strings program.
+Ms. Boldissar was the founding director, conductor of the Mount Carmel Academy Chamber Orchestra and Instrumental Ensemble program, providing instruction as well as composing/arranging all music performed in the program.
+She served as Instructor of Chamber Music for the Greater New Orleans Youth Orchestras, and director of the Homer Plessy strings program.
 She has held positions of Instructor of Violoncello with the Young Artist’s Academy, the Endangered Instrument Project in New Orleans, and has taught for Indiana University String Academy.
 In London, Susan leads the cello instruction at El Sistema Aeolian, and maintains a busy teaching studio offering both in-person instruction and virtual lessons to students all over the world, with students performing as soloists in North Carolina, and Indiana.

-DMA program at Western University (London, ON), Dr. Pope's research and performance interests focus on French repertoire of the late 19th- and early 20th-centuries, with a particular focus on the works of Gabriel Fauré (1845-1924) and Claude Debussy (1862-1918).
+Matthew Pope, DMA, is a solo and collaborative pianist, adjudicator, and teacher in London, Ontario.
+A graduate of the DMA program at Western University (London, ON), Dr. Pope's research and performance interests focus on French repertoire of the late 19th- and early 20th-centuries, with a particular focus on the works of Gabriel Fauré (1845-1924) and Claude Debussy (1862-1918).

 During his academic career, Dr. Pope studied with John-Paul Bracey, Dr. Brett Kingsbury, and Stephan Sylvestre, and won numerous scholarships and awards including the UWO Gold Medal for Piano Performance in 2013, and two Ontario Graduate Scholarships (2014 and 2018).
 He also spend three weeks studying with Jean-Paul Sevilla in France during the summer of 2021, and is a former student of pianist, Ron Greidanus (Georgetown, ON).
 Dr. Pope enjoys working in collaborative settings as a pianist and orchestra continuo player (both on harpsichord and organ) and has worked with conductors Lydia Adams, Charles Demuynck, Mervin Fick, Ron Greidauns, Simone Luti, Dr. Patrick Murray, Tyrone Paterson, Stephanie Potvin, and Robert Raines (1947-2011).